OSLabTools/nicetoolbox/docs/installation.md

 e.g., ffmpeg-git-essentials.7z.
 4. Extract the downloaded files and rename the extracted folder as ffmpeg.
 5. Move the folder to the root of the C drive or the folder of your choice.
-6. Add FFmpeg to `PATH` in Windows environment variables.
+6. Add FFmpeg to `PATH` in Windows SYSTEM environment variables.

 ### Git